rtomayko/tilt/README.md

-Ultimately it's up to the template engine how to handle the encoding: It might respect `:default_encoding`, it might always assume it's UTF-8 (like CoffeScript), or it can do its own encoding detection.
+Ultimately it's up to the template engine how to handle the encoding: It might respect `:default_encoding`, it might always assume it's UTF-8 (like CoffeeScript), or it can do its own encoding detection.

 Template Compilation
 --------------------